careerself-advocacydocumentationimposter syndrome

 That's it.
 One thing.
 A few sentences.

 Do it again next week.
 And the week after.
+A 5-minute weekly check-in habit is enough to build a comprehensive record over time.

 Over time, the discomfort fades.
 Documentation becomes routine.
 And you'll have something most engineers don't: a clear, factual record of your professional growth.

 Your work deserves to be remembered.
-Remembering it isn't bragging—it's doing yourself justice.
+Remembering it isn't bragging — it's doing yourself justice.

 Document Without the Discomfort

-Seekersy reframes documentation as growth tracking—not self-promotion.
+Seekersy reframes documentation as growth tracking — not self-promotion.
 Our weekly check-ins capture your wins naturally, building evidence over time without the cringe factor.

 Try Judgment-Free Documentation